krishna-devel/uproject/kdtree/README.md

   The docker image already contains built binaries.
 So if you are using the image, you can skip the building stage and directly jump to tests if you want.
 Otherwise follow along.

+  ### Build project
-  1. Build project: Go to `build` folder (or create one under kdtree if not present) and delete all the contents.
+  Go to `build` folder (or create one under kdtree if not present) and delete all the contents.
 Then build the project using cmake.

     ```
+    root@79e81de5fe76:/# cd /kdtree/build
     root@79e81de5fe76:/kdtree/build# rm -rf *
     root@79e81de5fe76:/kdtree/build# cmake .. && make